 Learn Guitar for Increased Brain Power Benefits

-It has been proven time & time again that there are benefits to learning guitar for increased brain power.
+Learn guitar for increased brainpower benefits.
+It has been proven time & time again that there are benefits to learning how to play guitar.
 Did you know that?
 Yeah, it actually does.
 Scientific research has shown that it really helps your mental health in many ways than one.
 And is very important for your everyday activities of life.
 Here are a few examples to prove this theory.

 Eye-Hand Coordination Improvement:

 This is a skill that we use constantly in our everyday life and probably don’t even realize it because we do it without even thinking about it.
 And Learning to play guitar helps keep this skill up to par due to coordinating the two hands when strumming rhythms or rocking out hot guitar solos.
 Not to mention looking at the fretboard in doing so or trying to read sheet music.
 All incorporate improved eye-hand coordination.

 We also use motor skills every day in all aspects of our lives as well in just about everything we do.
 Learning to play guitar is widely known to help improve these skills and keep them sharp.
 When playing guitar you are improving your motor skills by working with multiple concepts that make up laying the instrument.
 Strumming, forming chords, reading tabs, playing melody lines.
 So this is definitely a good reason for learning guitar.

 We need to have confidence in ourselves in order to enjoy life.
 Every day we wake up we need to have something we feel good about to get us through the day in a positive manner.
 Once again it is widely known for a fact, that learning guitar helps to accomplish this.
 When you learn to play guitar and play the music that makes you feel good it raises your confidence level.
 When people see your accomplishment it builds your self-esteem and makes you want to continue.
 What better reason to learn guitar?

 Increased Ability To Focus: